ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Refer below for the process:

-1. MISP ID should be generated as per the defined logic mentioned below
+1. MISP ID should be generated as per the defined logic mentioned below:
    * MISP ID should only be numeric
    * MISP ID generated should be of length of 3 digits (Configurable)
 2. MISP ID generation should start from 100